Involvement & Activities

 Our student newspaper offers anywhere from 15–30 student jobs each year, some paid and some volunteer.
 Positions range from overall leadership positions to graphic or print design, section editing, illustration, writing/reporting via print or video, video editing, events and outreach/promotion; and, of course, copy editing.
 To get involved email email@example.com

-There are a variety of ways to get involved with your Student’s Union.
-Committees include Policy and By-Law Committees, Community Outreach Committee, Student Affairs Committee, Services Committee and the Student Life Committee.
+There are a variety of ways to get involved with your Students’ Union.
+Committees include Campaigns Committee, Campus Life Committee, Oversight Committee, Policy Committee, Student Association Funding Committee and Ad Hoc Committees.

 Getting involved off campus allows you not only to explore a larger variety of opportunities, it allows you to explore more specific opportunities as well.
 Join community programs to learn more about yourself, who is in your community, and what sparks your passion.